 The Housing Authority will be utilizing HUD approved repositioning strategies in its Public Housing Portfolio.
 The Housing Authority is requesting HUD approval of a Section 18 Disposition for a total of 60 scattered sites throughout Washington County.
 These single-family homes will be sold at Fair Market Value.
 Current residents will have the opportunity to purchase their home before it goes to the general market.
-In addition, HAWC will work with local jurisdiction such as Cities for the possible purchase of the homes.
+In addition, HAWC will work with local jurisdictions and community housing partners to create affordable homeownership opportunities for historically marginalized community members.
 After this offer is made but not accepted the homes will be sold to the general public with the use of a professional real estate broker.

 The value of the homes will be determined by a standard competitive market analysis done by the brokerage at the time of listing.
-It is anticipated that the sale of 60 homes at an average sale price of \$320,000 will generate approximately \$17,800,000 over a period that will encompass several fiscal cycles.
+It is anticipated that the sale of 60 homes at an average sale price of \$365,000 will generate approximately \$21,885,000 over a period that will encompass several fiscal cycles.
 These funds will be maintained and used to purchase multifamily properties as the appropriate properties come to market and meet all the Housing Authorities requirements.
 Tenant relocation will be paid from the operating fund.